Cubs vs. Mets Player Props Betting Odds

 - Strikeouts Prop: Over/Under 4.5 (Over Odds: -115)

-- The Cubs will send Drew Smyly (4-1) to the mound for his 10th start this season.
+- The Cubs will hand the ball to Marcus Stroman (3-4) for his 11th start of the season.

 |Opponent